Laura Nyro: Early career

 In 1969, Verve reissued Nyro's debut album as The First Songs.
 The same year Geffen and Nyro sold Tuna Fish Music to CBS for $4.5 million.
 Under the terms of his partnership with Nyro, Geffen received half of the proceeds of the sale, making them both millionaires.

 Nyro's fourth album, Christmas and the Beads of Sweat, was released at the end of 1970.
 It contained "Upstairs By a Chinese Lamp" and "When I Was a Freeport and You Were the Main Drag" and featured Duane Allman and other Muscle Shoals musicians.
 The following year's Gonna Take a Miracle was a collection of Nyro's favorite "teenage heartbeat songs", recorded with vocal group Labelle (Patti LaBelle, Nona Hendryx, and Sarah Dash) and the production team of Kenny Gamble and Leon Huff.
 With the exception of her attribution of "Désiree" (originally "Deserie" by the Charts), it was Nyro's sole album of wholly non-original material, featuring such songs as "Jimmy Mack", "Nowhere to Run" and "Spanish Harlem".

-During 1971, David Geffen worked to establish his own recording label, Asylum Records, in part because of the trouble he had trying to secure a recording contract for another of his clients, Jackson Browne, with whom Nyro was in a relationship at the time.
+During 1971, Geffen worked to establish his own recording label, Asylum Records, in part because of the trouble he had trying to secure a recording contract for another of his clients, Jackson Browne, with whom Nyro was in a relationship at the time.
 Geffen invited Nyro to join the new label and announced that she would be Asylum's first singer; however, shortly before the signing was due to take place, Geffen learned that Nyro had re-signed with Columbia instead, without telling him.
-When interviewed about the matter for a 2012 PBS documentary on his life, Geffen, who'd considered Nyro his best friend, described her rejection as the biggest betrayal of his life up to that point, and said he "cried for days" afterwards.
+When interviewed about the matter for a 2012 PBS documentary on his life, Geffen, who had considered Nyro his best friend, described her rejection as the biggest betrayal of his life up to that point, and said he "cried for days" afterwards.

 By the end of 1971, Nyro was married to carpenter David Bianchini.
 She was reportedly uncomfortable with attempts to market her as a celebrity and she announced her retirement from the music business at the age of 24.
 In 1973, her Verve debut album was reissued as The First Songs by Columbia Records.

 Later career

-By 1976, her marriage had ended, and she released an album of new material, Smile.
+By 1976, her marriage had ended and she released an album of new material, Smile.
 She then embarked on a four-month tour with a full band, which resulted in the 1977 live album Season of Lights.